Kaushal12Shinde/resollect-assignment/README.md

 - **Visual Clarity**:
   - Tasks are color-coded.
   - Overdue tasks are highlighted in **red**.
-  - Completed tasks shown with ✅ icon or green accent.
+  - Completed tasks shown with green accent.
 - **Tab Design**:
   - Smooth filtering using Redux tab state.
   - No extra DB call when switching tabs.